The costs of SMRs, in part because of the size and in part because of the security that's associated with any nuclear plant, are prohibitive.

 A 2018 Lazard report estimates costs of US$112‒189/MWh for electricity from large nuclear plants.
 NuScale's claim that its electricity will be 2‒3 times cheaper than large nuclear is implausible.
 And even if NuScale achieved costs of US$65/MWh, that would still be well above Lazard's figures for wind power (US$29‒56) and utility-scale solar (US$36‒46).

-NuScale wants us to believe that it will build SMRs at less than one-quarter of that cost, even though every independent assessment concludes that SMRs will be more expensive to build (per GW) than large reactors.
+NuScale wants us to believe that it will build SMRs at less than one-third of that cost, even though every independent assessment concludes that SMRs will be more expensive to build (per GW) than large reactors.

 No-one wants to pay for SMRS